-and address relevant market topics and important Another engagement front involves the participation in external initiatives of positive impact.
-Since 2019, Comerc has been a member of the Ethos After consulting our different audiences, in Institute, which aims to raise awareness, mobilize 2021 we identified the topics our stakeholders and support companies in sustainable business found most relevant for Comerc's sustainability, management, so they can operate responsibly and strategic plans and reporting process (learn more meet the broader needs of society. in Materiality).
+Another engagement front involves the participation in external initiatives of positive impact.
+Since 2019, Comerc has been a member of the Ethos Institute, which aims to raise awareness, mobilize and support companies in sustainable business management, so they can operate responsibly and meet the broader needs of society.